sigidhanafi/dwib-etl-pipeline/README.md

-Note: If you run with Python VENV,
+Note: If you run with Python VENV:
 1. cd to project directory
 2. source dwh-env/bin/activate